Edgar Adams: Swimming

 He represented the United States at the 1904 Summer Olympics in St. Louis, Missouri, where he won a silver medal in the men's plunge for distance event, finishing behind compatriot William Dickey.
 Competing in the swimming events at the 1904 Summer Olympics, he finished fourth in the 220-yard freestyle, 880-yard freestyle, and the 4×50-yard freestyle relay.
 He also competed in the one-mile freestyle but did not finish the race.

 Numismatics

-Adams was a prolific numismatic author who coauthored, with William H. Woodin United States Pattern, Trial, and Experimental Pieces, but is probably best known for the reference volume Private Gold Coinages of California, 1849-1855: Its History and Its Issues, originally published serially (1911-1912) in the American Journal of Numismatics.
+Adams was a prolific numismatic author who coauthored, with William H. Woodin, United States Pattern, Trial, and Experimental Pieces, but is probably best known for the reference volume Private Gold Coinages of California, 1849-1855: Its History and Its Issues, originally published serially (1911-1912) in the American Journal of Numismatics.

-He wrote a numismatics column for the New York Sun.
-From 1912 to 1915 he served as editor of the American Numismatic Association journal The Numismatist.
+He wrote a numismatics column for The Sun.
+Farran Zerbe brought him onto the staff of the American Numismatic Association journal The Numismatist in 1909, and the from 1912 to 1915 Adams served as editor of The Numismatist.

 He was inducted into the Numismatic Hall of Fame in 1969.